money-on-chain/main-RBTC-contract/docs/integration/alterRedeemRequestAmount.md

 ## Commissions

-The alterRedeemRequestAmount operation has no commissions, but when the settlement runs, the total amount of redeem requests will be used to pay the commission, this part is a percentage of the previous part.
+The alterRedeemRequestAmount operation has no commissions, but when the settlement runs, the total requested amount to redeem will pay commissions.
+This fee will be the same as the `REDEEM_DOC_FEES_RBTC` value.
 The commission fees are explained in [this](commission-fees-values.md) section.